DevVali/Boostyle/readme.md

 ## Team

-Boostyle is a project created by @DevVali.
+Boostyle is a project created by [Vali](https://github.com/devvali).

 ## Community